San7o/Brenta-Engine/docs/GUIDE.md

 will be called in the order they were added in the World.

-The engine provides functions to interact with the window in `Brenta::Screen`, some OpenGL helper functions in `brenta::gl`, a nice `brenta::logger`, input handling with `brenta::input`, manage time with `brenta::time`, display text with `brenta::text` and more!
+The engine provides functions to interact with the window in `Brenta::window`, some OpenGL helper functions in `brenta::gl`, a nice `brenta::logger`, input handling with `brenta::input`, manage time with `brenta::time`, display text with `brenta::text` and more!